Hindu Shahis: Death

 In 998 CE, Mahmud ascended the Ghaznavid throne at Ghazni, and went on an annexation spree.
 Soon, Mahmud turned his eyes on the Shahis, allegedly resolving to invade their territories every year.
 In what was the last battle of his life, Jayapala met with Mahmud in the Battle of Peshawar on 27 September 1001; one Shahi governor of the Bardari province named Adira Afghan is held to have switched sides and aided in the safe and quick passage of Mahmud's troops across Shahi provinces.
 Mahmud saw through Jayapala's tactics of delaying the conflict in the hope of receiving reinforcements and declared war immediately.
 Soon, the Shahis were in a state of disarray with Jayapala and fifteen of his relatives taken as prisoners.
 About one million Shahi forces were taken as slaves.
 The war-spoils awed contemporary chroniclers: the royal necklaces alone were valued at over six million Shahi dirhams.
 Mahmud continued his raid as far as Hund, as his forces chased fleeing troops and decimated pockets of resistance.
 Within a few months, the entire Shahi territory to the west of the Indus had submitted to Mahmud.
 (Note: It was probably around this time, that some mausoleum (or tomb) was commissioned at Zalamkot by Mahmud's commander Arslan Jadhib for the fallen, which would be eventually completed in 1011.
 See on the Zalamkot Bilingual Inscription.)

 Jayapala was eventually released but Muslim chroniclers differ about the specifics.
-Unsuri, a court-poet of Mahmud notes that he was sold in the slave market; Minhaj ad-din and al-Malik Isami adds a price of 80 dirhams.
+Unsuri, a court-poet of Mahmud notes that he was sold in the slave market; Minhaj ad-Din and al-Malik Isami add a price of 80 dirhams.
 Others like al-Ansab note that Mahmud had rejected his request for pardon but allowed him to be free in lieu of a payment of 2.5 million dirhams and 50 war-elephants around March 1002, which Rahman finds more likely.
 Jayapala returned to Hund and immolated himself in a pyre after abdicating the throne in favor of Anandapala.